Study Materials Available

 Question

-What are the three essential parts of a generalised cell?
+What are the three essential parts that make up a 'generalised cell'?

 Answer